3akev/pyasteroids/README.md

   - Button to restart the game
 - Pause screen: ESC to pause
   - Nothing moves, nothing is processed
-  - Draw the words "PAUSED" while paused
+  - Draw the word "PAUSED" while paused
   - ESC again to unpause
 - Enemies(UFO?) spawn randomly
   - Enemies shoot at player